 The holes that need to be drilled into the concrete are a lot smaller than those drilled for mudjacking, which means there’s less of a difference in aesthetics once the job is done.
 This is important if you’re fixing up the house to sell or if you simply don’t want any noticeable changes in your concrete.
 Polyurethane injections take less time to complete than mudjacking, and once the foam has been injected, you can use your steps like you normally do in just 15-30 minutes.

 Polyurethane injections are also convenient if you need to install or alter anything on and around the steps as well.
 After a mudjacking job, if you want to install handrails, you’ll need to wait a few days because of the cement mixture.
 With polyurethane injections, you can install them after a few hours.

 Mudjacking relies on the pressure of the cement mixture to lift the concrete.
 However, this creates pressure on the soil and further compacts it.
 Polyurethane foam is incredibly light, and because of its sponginess, it evenly spreads out underneath the concrete.
 Because it spreads out so well, it leaves no gaps, which means you won’t have to worry much about settling anymore.

 Concrete lifting that utilizes polyurethane foam lasts a lifetime and is a one-time long-term fix for sunken concrete steps.
-Unfortunately, not many contractors know how to use this method because it requires special tools.
-However, if you care about the integrity of your concrete steps, you’d be wise to look for a local contractor that uses polyurethane injections for concrete lifting.
+Unfortunately, not many repair professionals know how to use this method because it requires special tools.
+However, if you care about the integrity of your concrete steps, you’d be wise to look for a local expert that uses polyurethane injections for concrete lifting.
 The investment is certainly worth it.

 Concrete Step Repair